jalberts/Zotpress/readme.txt

-This is a development fork of Katie Seaborn's Zotpress.
+This is a development fork/clone of Katie Seaborn's Zotpress.
 Please find the working release at http://wordpress.org/plugins/zotpress/.

 === Plugin Name ===
 Contributors: kseaborn